 Sweet, salty, crunchy and soft, these kitchen sink cookies have it all.
-Full of caramel, chocolate and even bits of crunchy pretzels.
-They are based off the popular Panera Bread cookies and they are delicious.
+They are full of caramel, chocolate and even bits of crunchy pretzels.
+If you like Panera’s kitchen sink cookies, this is the recipe for you!

 These chewy cookies are loaded with all of the good stuff.
 They are sweet and salty, chewy and crunchy.
 They are based of the Panera kitchen sink cookies.